-They can prevent, lessen the impact and/or duration of bacterial and viral infections such as colds and flu or simply keep you healthy throughout the cold season and during unexpected outbreaks of the flu.
+They can prevent, lessen the impact and/or duration of bacterial and viral infections such as flu and colds, or simply keep you healthy throughout the cold season and during unexpected outbreaks of the flu.

-Here are a few examples of better known natural antibiotics/ remedies for you to consider having in your home health kit:
+Here are a few examples of better known natural ‘antibiotics’ and flu remedies for you to consider having in your home health kit.